Ahmedabser/FE_Scound_Project/README.md

 # FE_Scound_Project
-Simple web site designing with HTML and CSS
+Simple website designing with HTML and CSS